11 Reasons a SmartPhone is Better:

 I have also developed a full course teaching you how to make the change from using your phone to taking photos with your camera.
 There are 30 lessons, each one focused on a specific topic.
 Each lesson is accompanied by a practical exercise that will help you better understand the teaching and put it into action.

-Please click this link to enroll in ‘Making the Switch from Phone to Camera – One Month MasterClass’.
+Please click this link to start ‘Making the Switch from Phone to Camera – One Month MasterClass’.
 This course is designed so you can take one lesson per day and complete it in a month.
 Or you can take your time and spread your learning experience out over a longer period of time.

 If you’ve enjoyed this article you will enjoy reading my step by step guide on making the transition from phone to camera – How to Start Taking Photos with Your Digital Camera.